 I began my research on free-motion quilting by talking to several co-workers and searching the web for articles on the topic.
 To get even more detail about the skills I need to develop I also picked up a few books.
 I studied still photos and watched videos to actually see how it’s done.
-I found two valuable resources right off, Free-Motion Quilting Workbook by Angela Walters and I enrolled in the Craft U class taught by expert Angela Huffman, Express Lane to the Free-Motion Highway.
+I found two valuable resources right off, Free-Motion Quilting Workbook (affiliate link) by Angela Walters and I enrolled in the Craft U class taught by expert Angela Huffman, Express Lane to the Free-Motion Highway.
 I found the class through craftonlineuniversity.com.
 And for inspiration and incentive, I also perused the Quiltmaker collection Quilting Motifs, an extensive resource of quilting designs.

 My research led to two keys for successful free-motion quilting: visualization and creating muscle memory.
 I read that the greatest skill for quilting motifs is to know where to go next while quilting a design.
 I have to keep the machine needle quilting in the pattern I want to create.
 And, the best way to develop this skill is by sketching a pattern on paper.
 Through this repetitive motion, my brain is taught how the design will flow.
 I don’t have to be artistic to do this; the purpose is to train my brain so it visualizes the design as I direct the machine needle and thread over the fabric.